Crisis of the Roman Republic: History

-After the Second Punic War, there was a great increase in income inequality.
+After the Second Punic War, income inequality increased significantly.
 While the landed peasantry was drafted to serve in increasingly long campaigns, their farms and homesteads fell into bankruptcy.
-Significant mineral wealth was distributed unevenly to the population; the city of Rome itself expanded considerably in opulence and size; the freeing of slaves brought to Italy by conquest massively expanded the number of urban and rural poor.
+Significant mineral wealth was distributed unevenly to the population; the city of Rome itself expanded considerably in opulence and size; the manumission of slaves brought to Italy by conquest massively expanded the number of urban and rural poor.
 The republic, for reasons still debated by historians, in 177 BC also stopped regularly establishing Roman colonies in Italy.
 One of the major functions of these colonies was to provide land for the urban and rural poor, increasing the draft pool of landed farmers as well as providing economic opportunities to the lower classes.

 Political violence

 The tribunate of Tiberius Gracchus in 133 BC led to a breakup of the long-standing norms of the republican constitution.
-Gracchus was successful in passing legislation to pursue land reform, but only over a norms-breaking attempt by Marcus Octavius—a tribune in the same year as Gracchus—to veto proceedings overwhelmingly supported by the people.
+Gracchus' main aim was land reform and he was successful in passing legislation to pursue it.
 Gracchus' legislation would challenge the socio-political power of the old aristocracy, along with eroding their economic interests.
 (Note: Nb that Gracchus was in fact successful in passing his land reform bill.
 He was not, however, successful in being returned for a consecutive term as tribune.)

-The initial extra-constitutional actions by Octavius caused Gracchus to take similarly novel norms-breaking actions, that would lead even greater breakdowns in republican norms.
-The backlash against Tiberius Gracchus' attempt to secure for himself a second term as tribune of the plebs would lead to his assassination by the then-pontifex maximus Scipio Nasica, acting in his role as a private citizen and against the advice of the consul and jurist Publius Mucius Scaevola.
+This was only after an unconstitutional attempt by Marcus Octavius, a tribune in the same year as Gracchus, to veto proceedings overwhelmingly supported by the people.
+Octavius' actions caused Gracchus to take similarly novel norm-breaking actions, that would lead to even greater breakdowns in republican norms.

+Gracchus attempted to secure for himself a second term as tribune, which may have been illegal.
+This led to a backlash that would lead to his assassination by the then-pontifex maximus Scipio Nasica, acting in his role as a private citizen and against the advice of the consul and jurist Publius Mucius Scaevola.

 The Senate's violent reaction also served to legitimise the use of violence for political ends.
 Political violence showed fundamentally that the traditional republican norms that had produced the stability of the middle republic were incapable of resolving conflicts between political actors.
 As well as inciting revenge killing for previous killings, (Note: Eg Lucius Sergius Catalina killing those who had killed his own family during the Sullan proscriptions.) the repeated episodes also showed the inability of the existing political system to solve pressing matters of the day.
 The political violence also further divided citizens with different political views and set a precedent that senators—even those without lawful executive authority—could use force to silence citizens merely for holding certain political beliefs.